How to Create a Color-Coded Map

 Follow our step-by-step instructions to make a color-coded map from Excel data.

 Steps on How to Make a Color-Coded Map

 - Open the template in Excel.
-You’ll see the territory name in the first column and the color you would like it to appear in the second column.
+You’ll see the shape name in the first column and the color you would like it to appear in the second column.
 Make any updates you need in the spreadsheet.
-Delete any rows of territories you don’t want to appear on your map.
+Delete any rows of shapes you don’t want to appear on your map.

 - Copy and paste the updated spreadsheet into Mapline.
-Be sure to include the column headers (Territory and Color)
+Be sure to include the column headers (Shape Name and Color)